Feeding People in a Pandemic

 Our current Tuesday dinner procedure:

 What does The Church that Feeds People do during a Pandemic?
 We feed people, of course.
-On Tuesday we enacted stringent measures to protect our volunteers and guests as we served 120 meals from the church and delivered another 140 meals to campsites.
+Since the coronavirus pandemic, we have enacted stringent measures to protect our volunteers and guests as we served 50-75 meals from the church and deliver another 100+ meals to campsites.

 You are all in my prayers.
 Take good care of yourselves and one another.